Code-indomitus/Nine-Mens-Morris-Game-JavaFX/README.md

 We have developed the Nine Men's Morris game using **java** along with the **javafx** GUI framework.
 We have used Maven to handle all our projects dependencies.
 All development was carried out using the Intellij IDEA IDE.
 ## Sprints
-ALl the project work has been broken down into 4 sprints.
+All the project work has been broken down into 4 sprints.
 All the material and deliverables regarding the specific sprints can be found in the folders labelled Sprint 1 to Sprint 4.
 _______________________________________________________
 ### Advanced Requirements
 We are a team of 4 so we have chosen the following 2 advanced requirements from the available advanced requirements in the assignment brief to design and implement: